-Paul Lavender, Business Development Manager at Aqua Enviro, said: “We are delighted to be taking part in this project which draws expertise from a range of disciplines, developing new sustainable bio-fertiliser products to deliver a range of environmental and financial benefits.”
+Paul Lavender, former Business Development Manager at Aqua Enviro, said: “We are delighted to be taking part in this project which draws expertise from a range of disciplines, developing new sustainable bio-fertiliser products to deliver a range of environmental and financial benefits.”

 Professor Kirk Semple, from the Lancaster Environment Centre, added: “The aim of the research is to modify the by-products from anaerobic digestion and biomass energy plants to create a new, safe and sustainable source of nutrients for agriculture.”